project-satisfy/satisfy/README.md

 Since Satisfy does only manage the Satis configuration file, it is necessary to build the package definitions using Satis.

-A bin shortcut to Satis is already included in Satisfy, so run the following command to generate the files in the web folder.
+A bin shortcut to Satis is already included in Satisfy, but we need our own command for the parameter `satis_filename`.
+Run the following command to generate the files in the web folder.

  ```
-./bin/satis build
+./bin/console satisfy:rebuild
 ```

 ## Authors